-Juviza is a dedicated public health expert with 15 years of comprehensive experience in health education, research, and maternal-child health.
+Juviza is a dedicated public health expert with nearly 20 years of experience working in academic research and non-profit spaces.

 Whether she’s crafting an essay or exploring topics for her creative nonfiction short stories, Juviza taps deeply into her cultural roots and upbringing.
 Her creative nonfiction work has been published in Palabritas Vol 2.
 Issue 1 (Harvard), The Washington Heights Memoir Project (Dominican Writers Association), and featured by the Bronx Academy of Arts and Dance (BAAD!).